 - blurred vision.

 Treatment.
-Lifestyle changes, like increased exercise or eating a healthy, well-proportioned diet,12 may help control hyperglycemia.
-(NOTE: People with diabetes whose glucose level is above 240 mg/dL should check their urine for ketones.
-If ketones are present, they should not exercise and should consult their physician for other ways to reduce their blood sugar levels.11) If these changes don’t help resolve hyperglycemia, a physician may recommend adjusting current medications or prescribing new or additional medication to better manage glucose levels.
+Lifestyle changes, like increased exercise or eating a healthy, well-proportioned diet,18 may help control hyperglycemia.
+(NOTE: People with diabetes whose glucose level is above 240 mg/dL are advised to check their urine for ketones.
+If ketones are present, they should not exercise and should consult their physician for other ways to reduce their blood sugar levels.17) If these changes do not help resolve hyperglycemia, a physician may recommend adjusting current medications or prescribing new or additional medication to better manage glucose levels.

 Diabetic Ketoacidosis.
 Diabetic ketoacidosis is a serious condition that can develop when there is not enough insulin to help the body adequately use glucose.

 Symptoms.
-The following symptoms may indicate diabetic ketoacidosis:13
+The following symptoms may indicate diabetic ketoacidosis:19

 - breath that smells fruity;